RED ROCK RESORTS, INC.

 This Code of Ethics is intended to complement and supplement existing policies and legal requirements.
 No statement in this Code of Ethics is intended to authorize, or to prohibit, disciplinary and/or legal action against a Team Member who knowingly discloses information recognized or designated as confidential under law.
 Where provisions exist elsewhere under law or Company policy governing information disclosure rights and obligations, and/or retaliation relative to such disclosures, those shall apply in lieu of those contained in this Code of Ethics.

 Questions related to the interpretation of this Code of Ethics should be directed to the Company’s Ethical Ombudsman, John Pasqualotto, at (702) 495-3698.
-In the event the Ethical Ombudsman is not available, (i) in the case of any accounting, internal control or auditing matter, questions should be directed to Wes Allison, the Company’s Chief Accounting Officer, (ii) all other questions should be directed to Matthew Heinhold, the Company’s General Counsel.
+In the event the Ethical Ombudsman is not available, (i) in the case of any accounting, internal control or auditing matter, questions should be directed to Wes Allison, the Company’s Chief Accounting Officer, (ii) all other questions should be directed to Jeffrey Welch, the Company’s Chief Legal Officer.

 I. Statement of Purpose